-- a.
-Male students shall not be allowed to wear earrings during the school day. - b.
+a.
 All students will be expected to wear a polo, oxford style or button-down dress shirt.
 Only white or black shirts will be allowed under the uniform shirt.

-- c.
+- b.
 Bottoms shall not be excessively tight.
-They will be no more than 2 inches above the knee, and they will not sag (hanging below the natural waistline). - d.
-Students shall wear solid close-toed casual or tennis shoes. - e.
-Students shall wear a solid brown or black belt with a normal sized buckle.
+They will be no more than 2 inches above the knee, and they will not sag (hanging below the natural waistline). - c.
+It is highly recommended that students wear solid closed-toe and closed-heel casual or tennis shoes. - d.
+It is highly recommended that students wear a belt.